STM32-base/STM32-base/CONTRIBUTING.md

 # Contributing to the STM32-base project

-Thank you for showing your interest in contributing to the STM32-base project!
+Thank you for showing interest in contributing to the STM32-base project!

+## Scope

+The scope of STM32-base is limited to makefiles, linker scripts, and startup code.
+This repository shall not contain any C or C++ code.
+The scope of the project templates is limited to only those files which are required to make the flash example work.

-## Creating an issue
+## Reporting an issue

-A contribution starts with creating an issue.
-There are exceptions to this, keep reading!
+Issues must be reported on Github.
 You can create an issue for bugs, ideas, features, and questions.

-All issues should be reported on Github.
-Issues about makefiles, linker scripts, startup code, and template repositories should be reported on the [STM32-base repository](https://github.com/STM32-base/STM32-base).
-Issues about documentation should be reported on the [STM32-base.github.io repository](https://github.com/STM32-base/STM32-base.github.io).
+You can report issues on this repository for this repository and for all the template repositories.
+Issues found in the documentation hosted on [stm32-base.org](https://stm32-base.org/) must be reported on the [STM32-base.github.io repository](https://github.com/STM32-base/STM32-base.github.io).

 ## Creating a pull request

 If you are able to fix or add something yourself, please do so!
-Remember to create an issue before you start.
-This will enables others to provide you with background information, if needed.
-When you're done, create a pull request.

-There are some exceptions to creating an issue before you get started.
-If you find a small error somewhere, in both the documentation or code, you can create a pull request without an issue linked to it.
-Generally, if your change affects less than ten lines, you can continue without an issue.

-Take a look at the [roadmap board](https://github.com/orgs/STM32-base/projects/1) if you want to contribute but don't know what you can do.

-## Personal note

-Please keep in mind that I am currently the only one working on this project.
-It may take some time before I am able to review and merge your pull request.
-I really appreciate it when you take the time to contribute!
+You can proceed without reporting an issue for small fixes that do not affect more than 10 lines of code.
+Please report an issue if you want work on something bigger.